richburroughs/dojo201904/dojo.md

 #Slides: https://github.com/richburroughs/dojo201904

 ^Thanks, hope you've learned a lot about how systems have changed.
-^We're all on this journey together so let's be friends and help each other
+We're all on this journey together so let's be friends and help each other